-In connection with the issue of the Bonds, any of the Managers appointed and acting in its capacity as stabilisation manager (the "Stabilisation Manager") or any person acting on behalf of the Stabilisation Manager, provided that China CITIC Bank International Limited shall not be appointed and acting as the Stabilisation Manager, may, to the extent permitted by applicable laws and directives, over-allot the Bonds or effect transactions with a view to supporting the price of the Bonds at a level higher than that which might otherwise prevail, but in so doing, the Stabilisation Manager or any person acting on behalf of the Stabilisation Manager shall act as principal and not as agent of the Issuer.
+In connection with the issue of the Bonds, any of the Managers appointed and acting in its capacity as stabilisation manager (the "Stabilisation Manager") or any person acting on behalf of the Stabilisation Manager may, to the extent permitted by applicable laws and directives, over-allot the Bonds or effect transactions with a view to supporting the price of the Bonds at a level higher than that which might otherwise prevail, but in so doing, the Stabilisation Manager or any person acting on behalf of the Stabilisation Manager shall act as principal and not as agent of the Issuer.
 However, there is no assurance that the Stabilisation Manager or any person acting on behalf of the Stabilisation Manager will undertake stabilisation action.
 Any loss or profit sustained as a consequence of any such over-allotment or stabilisation shall be for the account of the Managers.